rackerlabs/teeth-agent/README.md

-# teeth-agent
+# carbide-agent

-An agent for rebuilding and controlling Teeth chassis.
+An agent for rebuilding and controlling Carbide chassis.